Is treating baldness realistic?

 • Zinc deficiency: skin rash, diarrhoea, frequent infections, loss of appetite or difficulty healing

-Ringworm of the scalp (tinea capitis) Ringworm of the scalp is a fungal infection that commonly causes alopecia areata in children.
-The infection begins as a dry patch with scaling, which gradually spreads.
+Ringworm of the scalp (tinea capitis) Ringworm of the scalp is a fungus that can cause hair loss in children.
+It often starts as a dry, scaly patch on the head.

 Warning signs Here are the particularly worrying signs: